Colour is the new black

 Is legibility a concern?
 ‘Of course, but I try not to think about it too much,’ he says.
 ‘My approach to design implies that legibility in contemporary type design is a bit overrated.
 Every character is legible.
 If not, it is not a character anymore.
 Ruminating about conventions will keep you on the safe side of the line; it makes you conservative and conventional in your design decisions and will impede progress.

 ‘As for the acceptance of chromatic fonts,’ he continues, ‘I think it’s only a matter of readers getting used to it.
 It may take time, but this is not a reason not to design fonts like this.
 Typography is subject to constant change.
 The same is true for browser or software support: do I have to think and design within the possibilities offered by the major software companies?
 If some technical option is not available yet, you have to design it yourself.’

 Van Wageningen would like the whole industry to adopt his new approach, so that the palette of a typographic designer will become much more interesting.
 ‘Wouldn’t it be nice if everyone could use chromatic fonts?’ he says.
 ‘Please consider my work as an invitation.’

 Three versions of ‘ziza’ set in two interlocking fonts in purple and yellow respectively.
 Ziza family, designed by Mark van Wageningen, Novo Typo, 2016.

 Jan Middendorp, designer and writer, Berlin

-Read the full version in Eye no. 94 vol. 24, 2017
+First published in Eye no. 94 vol. 24, 2017

-Eye is the world’s most beautiful and collectable graphic design journal, published quarterly for professional designers, students and anyone interested in critical, informed writing about graphic design and visual culture.
-It is available from all good design bookshops and online at the Eye shop, where you can buy subscriptions, back issues and single copies of the latest issue.
-You can see what Eye 94 looks like at Eye before You Buy on Vimeo.
+Eye is the world’s most beautiful and collectable graphic design journal, published for professional designers, students and anyone interested in critical, informed writing about graphic design and visual culture.
+It is available from all good design bookshops and online at the Eye shop, where you can buy subscriptions and single issues.